eghojansu/sib/doc/index.md

             destination: "%kernel.project_dir%/app/config/parameters.yml"
             sources:
                 - "%kernel.project_dir%/app/config/parameters.yml.dist"
-          config: # custom config you want to get from user
+          config: # list of config you want to get from user, these config will not saved to parameters.yml
             my_option: # key is config name
                 value: "two" # value is mandatory
-                options: ["one","two","three"] # array of valid options, leave this empty if you doesnt want an combox input
+                options: ["one","two","three"] # array of valid options, leave this empty if you doesnt want an dropdown/combobox input
                 required: false # pass true if you require these config
-                description: "you must fill this value" # if options not set, this will display in input placeholder
+                description: "my option value" # if options not set, this will display in input placeholder
                 group: "My Group" # your config will group by this value, leave empty to ungroup
-        - version: "0.2.0" # this is another sampe of versions node
+        - version: "0.2.0" # this is another sampe of versions node with only version and description
           description: |
             Long description with list of line
             - What a list
             - Of course these is a list
             - And this is the last item
-          parameters: # if you dont want lose any config, always pass same parameters in each version
-            sources:
-                - "%kernel.project_dir%/app/config/parameters.yml.dist"

 ```